Learn from the Best

 Nathan Johnston is returning to VBI for his second year, as Instructor Development Director.
 Nathan is the Director of Forensics at Trinity Preparatory School where he also teaches World History and AP Human Geography.
 He is the former Director of Speech and Debate at Trinity Valley School and Tournament Director and Coach for the University of Tennessee.
 He is the Chair of the Florida Panther NSDA District and the Secretary of the North Florida Catholic Forensics League.
 Nathan has coached students to elimination rounds of the TOC, NSDA Nationals, Florida and Texas State Championships, and various national tournaments in Lincoln-Douglas, Policy, Public Forum, Congress, and individual events.
 As a competitor in high school, he was a congress state champion and received second place in Lincoln-Douglas at the Tennessee state championship along with earning bids in congressional debate to the TOC.
 As a collegiate debater for the University of Tennessee, he won two NPDA Tennessee state championships and finished second in the nation twice at IPDA nationals.
 He holds a B.S. in Political Science and Journalism from the University of Tennessee, and an M.A. in History from the University of Texas.

-Gaurav Asthana is a senior debater at Acton-Boxborough Regional High School in Acton, Massachusetts.
-He has served as Public Forum captain for two years, helping his novices close out Massachusetts States and doubling the PF team’s size this past season.
-As a junior, Gaurav reached quarterfinals at Bronx, becoming the first team from his school to both bid to and attend the TOC, where he went 4-3.
-Other notable achievements include reaching quarterfinals at MA States and reaching bid rounds at Wake Forest, Yale, Manchester, and Lexington.
-So far during his senior year, Gaurav has reached semifinals at UK, quarterfinals at Yale, and was fifth speaker at Bronx.
-He has been ranked as high as 3rd in the nation.
-Gaurav is eager to work at VBI this summer!
+Gaurav Asthana is a senior debater at Acton-Boxborough Regional High School in Massachusetts, where he has been PF captain for two years.
+During his time as a captain, Gaurav helped his novices in closing out Massachusetts States and doubled the size of the PF team.
+As a junior, Gaurav and his partner reached quarterfinals at Bronx, becoming the first team from their school to attend the Tournament of Champions.
+This year, Gaurav has amassed five TOC bids, reaching semifinals at UK and Columbia, quarterfinals at Yale, and octafinals at Blake and Harvard.
+In addition, he was 5th speaker at Bronx, 7th speaker at Blake, a semifinalist at the Blake Round Robin, and a finalist at the Harvard Round Robin.
+He has been ranked as high as 10th on Briefly and 3rd on DebateRankings.
+Gaurav can’t wait to work at VBI this summer!

-James Chen is a senior debater at Millburn High School in New Jersey, where he serves as team president.
-James qualified to TOC all four years of his career, while collecting 16 career bids.
-James reached Semifinals of the UPenn tournament, Bronx tournament, and the Wake Forest tournament.
-He also championed both the Yale invitational and the Harvard invitational.
-James finished his Junior year ranked 5th in the US, and is currently ranked 2nd his senior year.
-James looks forward to working with students at VBI this summer!
+James Chen is a senior at Millburn High School in New Jersey, where he serves as team president.
+James qualified to TOC all four years of his career, while collecting 22 career bids.
+James reached semifinals of the Bronx and Blake invitationals, and finals of the Glenbrooks invitational.
+Most notably, he championed the Harvard, Yale, Princeton, UPenn, and Berkeley invitationals.
+James is excited to work with students at VBI this summer!

 Alex Chin (Harvard '21) competed for The Nueva School (CA), where he co-founded the team.
 He qualified to the Tournament of Champions in both his junior and senior years.
 During his junior year, he won the Cal Invitational at Berkeley (2016) and the Kandi King Round Robin (2016), and took 2nd at the Stanford Invitational (2016).
 In his senior year, he also won the Berkeley Round Robin (2017) and finished second at the Harker Invitational (2016).
 Alex now works as an assistant debate coach at Boston Latin High school.
 Alex is excited to teach students at VBI this summer!